iann0036/iamfast-vscode/README.md

 # iamfast (Visual Studio Code Extension)

-:construction: EXPERIMENTAL - WORK IN PROGRESS :construction:
+> WARNING: iamfast is experimental and should not yet be used or relied upon in a production context

-> IAM policy generation from application code
+IAM policy generation from application code

 ![Screenshot](https://raw.githubusercontent.com/iann0036/iamfast-vscode/main/assets/screenshot.png)